Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

 asymptotically as the number of basis vectors in the approximation tends to infinity, i.e., as $N\to\infty$. \end{proposition}

-\subsection{Existence, uniqueness, and construction of the Nash equilibrium}
+\subsection{Existence, Uniqueness, and Construction of the Nash Equilibrium}

-In this part we show that~\eqref{eq:thmstrongdualityregress} admits a unique pair of Nash equilibrium under certain conditions.
-Recall the Nash equilibrium $(\phi_N^\star,Q^\star_N)$ corresponding to the finite dimensional approximation in the last section.
-We now add the tail of $P_0$ to $Q^\star_N$, namely, we denote $P_N^\star\in\mathcal{P}$ as the measure under which the two random elements
+In this part, we show that~\eqref{eq:thmstrongdualityregress} admits a unique pair of Nash equilibrium under certain conditions.
+Recall the Nash equilibrium $(\phi_N^\star, Q^\star_N)$ corresponding to the finite-dimensional approximation in the last section.
+We now add the tail of $P_0$ to $Q^\star_N$, namely, we denote $P_N^\star\in\mathcal{P}$ \nomenclature{$P_N^\star$}{the probability measure composing of $Q^\star_N$ and the tail of $P_0$}{nomencl:PNstar} as the measure under which the two random elements

 are independent.
 Moreover, we have that